hmaverickadams/DeHashed-API-Tool/README.md

 A command-line tool to query the Dehashed API.
 Easily search for various parameters like usernames, emails, hashed passwords, IP addresses, and more.

 ## Features
--Search the Dehashed API using multiple parameters.
+- Search the Dehashed API using multiple parameters.
--Output unique results to a CSV file.
+- Output unique results to a CSV file.
--Fetch unique password results.
+- Fetch unique password results.
--Silent output mode for minimal console output.
+- Silent output mode for minimal console output.

 ## Installation
 ### Prerequisites